THOMASELOVE/431-classes-2023/class26/README.md

 ## End of Class Logistics

-1. Monday 2023-12-11 is the last day of TA office hours, and is also the last day for Campuswire.
+1. **Monday 2023-12-11** is the last day of TA office hours, and is also the last day for Campuswire.
-2. The 431 Zoom recordings of Fall 2023 classes will disappear on 2023-12-25, so if you want them, download them before Christmas.
+2. The 431 Zoom recordings of Fall 2023 classes will **disappear on 2023-12-25**, so if you want them, download them before Christmas.
-3. The Fall 2023 431 Course Slides, Class Notes, Website and Google Drive Folder will stay where they are until 2024-06-01.
+3. The Fall 2023 431 Course Slides, Class Notes, Website and Google Drive Folder will stay where they are **until 2024-06-01**.
-4. Dr. Love will not be available to answer emails or address other issues from December 18 through January 2.
+4. Dr. Love will **not be available** from December 18 through January 2.
-5. This Spring's 432 class will begin at 1 PM on Tuesday 2024-01-16.
+5. This Spring's **432** class will begin at 1 PM on Tuesday 2024-01-16.
 The [432 website](https://thomaselove.github.io/432-2024/) exists in an early form now, and will go live on 2024-01-12, and all registered students will be informed via their CWRU email when it does.
-6. This Spring's 500 class will begin at 8:30 AM on Thursday 2024-01-18.
-The 500 website will also go live on 2024-01-12, and all registered students will be informed via their CWRU email when it does.
+6. This Spring's **500** class will begin at 8:30 AM on Thursday 2024-01-18.
+The 500 website will appear at <https://thomaselove.github.io/432-2024/> eventually, and go live on 2024-01-12, and all registered students will be informed via their CWRU email when it does.

 ## Remaining Deliverables